-- Fluorescent or unshaded ceiling lights installed in kitchen areas that form part of a large open living area will, in some cases, create unfavourable effects on ceilings in the other zones by highlighting variations in the finished surface. - In two-storey dwellings, some downlights may not fit within the floor cavity.
+- Fluorescent or unshaded ceiling lights installed in kitchen areas that form part of a large open living area will, in some cases, create unfavourable effects on the other ceilings by highlighting variations in the finished surface. - In two storey dwellings, some downlights may not fit within the floor cavity.
 This needs to be taken into account at design stage.